erikcaffrey/erikcaffrey.github.io/_posts/2017-05-23-ANDROID-kotlin-arch-components.markdown

  }
 ```

-You should consider architecture components libraries are still in alpha so I don't recommend use it on production can be risky, usually alpha versions are changing constantly before the release version but can be very useful for you understand how architecture components works if you want to use them in a future.
+*Note:* you should consider architecture components libraries are still in alpha so I don't recommend use it on production can be risky, usually alpha versions are changing constantly before the release version but can be very useful for you understand how architecture components works if you want to use them in a future.

 # Kotlin Devises architecture